 A Brief History

-In 2015, we'll mark a decade of working for you.
-As online education emerged as an exciting educational option in Wisconsin, we were met with considerable opposition from the educational establishment.
-Working together as a coalition, we've been able to fend off attempts to close our schools and we continue to achieve significant legislative victories in Madison.
+We've been able to fend off attempts to close our schools and we continue to achieve significant legislative victories in Madison.
 We work on your behalf and along side you.
 We're a resource for information, your eyes and ears in the Capitol, and your advocate.
-Here's a snapshot of our long journey.
+Here's a snapshot of the start of our long journey.
 We've come a long way, but we've only just begun!

 Winter 2002: Appleton School District announces plan to start Wisconsin Connections Academy, the state's first virtual school.
 Prospective students sign up through open enrollment.